erickubenka/gladini/README.md

 ### How downscaling works
 Downscaling works the same way as upscaling, but reversed.
 If the node HPA detects that all metrics are below target, it will remove nodes automatically.
 To provide a graceful shutdown of Selenium nodes, they need to unregister themselves on the Hub/Grid.
-To fullfill this, the nodes have to call the followings on shutdown:
+To fullfill this, the nodes have to call the followings on shutdown.

 ````bash
 # This will store the UUID of the node into nodeid